clustertech/cpfs-os/docs/user-guide/build.md

 ## Not using Docker ##

-You can also build CPFS-OS without Docker (this is likely more appropriate if you want to modify CPFS-OS).
-Simply read the Dockerfile closest to your distribution (they are quite simple) and follow the commands.

-If you run the unit tests as normal user, you need to ensure that the user has permission to run `fusermount`, and the user can access `/dev/fuse`.
+For development, you can also build CPFS-OS without Docker.
+Simply read the Dockerfile closest to your distribution (they are quite simple) and follow the commands (as root), until the point where `/home/builder` is added.
+At that point, you should have configured your system to have most of the software needed.
+Ensure the user has permission to run `fusermount`, and the user can write to `/dev/fuse`.

-If you build CPFS for development, it is likely that you want to create a debug build instead of a release build.
-To do so, use `-DCMAKE_BUILD_TYPE=Debug` when running `cmake`, instead of the `-DCMAKE_BUILD_TYPE=Release` specified in the Dockerfile.
+Then `cd` to the directory containing the CPFS source code, and run:

+    $ ./build_dep
+    $ mkdir build
+    $ cd build
+    $ cmake -DCMAKE_BUILD_TYPE=Debug ..
+    $ make -j4 all cpfs_unittest unittest_helpers
+    $ ./cpfs_unittest

-Building CPFS-OS without root in CentOS 6 is slightly complex because we need to build our own Boost, Botan, and FUSE library.
-Here are some hints:
+In CentOS 6, we are using our own Boost, Botan, and FUSE library.
+They are normally installed under `/usr/local`.
+But if you want to use your own directory, here are some hints:

   * When configuring such libraries for building, you can use the `--prefix=<prefix>` argument to specify a location other than